A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

 If $(\C, \otimes)$ is a symmetric monoidal model category, then it endows the associated homotopy category $\mathsf{Ho}(\C)$ with a symmetric monoidal structure endowed with the derived functor $\otimes^\mathbb{L}$, see \cite[4.3.2]{hovey}.
-Essentially the conditions ensure that the tensor is closed on cofibrant objects and preserves weak equivalence on each variable.
+Essentially, the conditions ensure that the tensor product of two cofibrant objects is cofibrant, and the tensor preserves weak equivalence in both variable.
 Therefore we can total left derive the bifunctor $-\otimes-:\C\times \C\rightarrow \C$.
-If we denote $\C_c$ the full subcategory of cofibrant objects in $\C$, then the underlying $\infty$-category $\N(\C_c)\left[ \W^{-1}\right]$ is symmetric monoidal via the derived tensor product $\otimes^\mathbb{L}$, see \cite[4.1.7.4]{lurie1}.
+If we denote by $\C_c$ the full subcategory of cofibrant objects in $\C$, then the underlying $\infty$-category $\N(\C_c)\left[ \W^{-1}\right]$ is symmetric monoidal via the derived tensor product $\otimes^\mathbb{L}$, see \cite[4.1.7.4]{lurie1}.

 We provide dual conditions such that the homotopy category $\mathsf{Ho}(\C)$ and the underlying $\infty$-category $\N(\C_f)\left[ \W^{-1}\right]$ are endowed with a symmetric monoidal structure.
 We shall weaken the dual definition of {\cite[4.2.6]{hovey}} as follows.